microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 * If the Breadcrumb has been crumbled due to resizing
   * the ellipsis is read as 'more' and is not counted for m (the total number of nodes)
   * the screen reader will announce 'collapsed' and 'expanded' for the flyout of crumbled nodes
+  * within the flyout, announce 'x of y'